 Assessing how we can better educate students about contaminants

 Since 2007 I have initiated and led an interdisciplinary team from a number of institutions to carry out comprehensive training to help prepare the students in the Nunavut Arctic College’s Environmental Technology Program for the challenging roles and responsibilities that await them when they enter Nunavut’s research community.
 This workshop takes place over a one-week time period in the fall of each year.
 I am also working with the teaching team and collaborators from Trent University to develop and deliver curriculum that teaches students about northern contaminants research, and help them to develop appropriate laboratory skills needed in northern research.
 This program has been funded since 2014 by the Northern Contaminants Program under Indigenous and Northern Affairs Canada (INAC).

-Utilizing Traditional Knowledge and Science to help inform wildlife conservation
+Utilizing Traditional Knowledge and Science to help inform wildlife disease and contaminants

 This project addresses a shared interest among northerners and scientific researchers to enhance communications and community capacity building related to contaminants research on ringed seals.
 The project engages youth, elders, community members and scientific researchers in learning about ringed seals from both Inuit Qaujimajatuqangit and scientific perspectives.
 This project is a complimentary component to the ringed seal research that NCP researchers carry out in four communities each year.
 We also are exploring how to deliver this type of program to other communities that contribute to national monitoring programs focusing on other marine vertebrate species.This workshop is funded by the Northern Contaminants Program (NCP) and (ECCC).

 Impacts of illegal harvest, taking and trade in migratory birds